The healthiest way to lose weight is through exercise, since you need to burn more calories than you consume to shed the pounds.

 Do at least two exercises per group.
 Vary the range of repetitions you do to challenge your muscles in different ways.
 As a general rule, however, keep your reps in the range of eight to 15 per set, then adjust the amount of resistance you use accordingly.

-Vary the exercises you do in your workouts, to keep your muscles challenged.
-For example, strengthen your chest with resistance band flyes by pulling each end away from each other in front of your chest.
-Perform resistance band pushups in a normal pushup position, but with the band across your back and the ends in your hands, to add resistance.
+Vary the exercises you do in your workouts to keep your muscles challenged.
+For example, strengthen your chest with resistance band flyes by pulling both ends away from each other in front of your chest.
+Perform resistance band push-ups in a normal push-up position, but with the band across your back and the ends in your hands to add resistance.

 Perform squats by standing on the middle of your resistance band with your feet spread wider than shoulder-width apart.
 Hold one end of the band in either hand.
 To work your arm and back, hold your arms straight up to pull against the action of your squat.
 Otherwise, pull one end over each shoulder and cross your arms in front of your chest, then perform the squats.

 Work your lower-body muscles by tying the band's ends together, or using a small, circular band.
 Perform a variety of leg, hip and butt exercises by putting your legs inside the circle and moving one leg against the band's resistance.

 You can also work your legs by fastening one end of the band to a secure, stationary object and the other end around your right ankle.
 Do hip abductions by turning your left shoulder to the anchor point, then lifting your leg to the right as far as possible.
 Repeat the exercise with both legs.
 Hold a chair for balance if necessary.

 Exercise your upper and lower body simultaneously with the help of your resistance bands for weight loss.
 Performing two exercises at once burns more fat in less time.
 For example, do squats or lunges while holding a resistance band in your hands and doing arm exercises simultaneously.